The runtime is the security boundary. The model is an implementation detail.

 If a model were to suggest a malicious shell command, file write, or network call, it would appear in your terminal as a proposed action.
 Nothing executes.
 You read it, decide, and either approve or reject.
 There is no path from model output to your filesystem that bypasses you.

-Note: Accept-All mode auto-approves tool calls for the current session.
-It is intentionally opt-in and clearly labeled in amber.
+Accept-All mode auto-approves tool calls for the current session.
+It is intentionally opt-in and clearly labelled in yellow.
 Use it only when you have already reviewed the agent's plan.

 Every Dropstone chat is served by US-hosted inference providers, selected for their published latency, capacity, and data-handling guarantees.
 Requests route across multiple providers for redundancy, with automatic failover between them.